 Visitors must stay in the patient room and wear a mask during their entire visit.
 Inpatient hospital visitors can go to the cafeteria but must wear a mask the entire time and return to patient room after getting food.
 The Erlanger Western Carolina Hospital cafeteria is closed to the public until further notice.

 Visitors may bring one small bag with one set of clothing for discharge and toiletry items for patient.

-Due to the changing nature of COVID-19’s presence in Eastern Tennessee, this policy will be revised accordingly in response to circumstances.
+Due to the changing nature of COVID-19’s presence in Eastern Tennessee, North Georgia, and Western North Carolina, this policy will be revised accordingly in response to circumstances.

 For more information regarding hospital visitation policies, please contact the facility below.